LucasDelfino92/morrowindsharp/mendingmw.md

 - [**Morrowind Optimization Patch**](https://www.nexusmods.com/morrowind/mods/45384?) by Remiros and Greatness7: greatly improves performance and fixes some mesh errors.
 MO2 will install the mod as a BAIN package.
 Tick **all options** and click **OK**.
   - Hide/delete **meshes\f\furn_web00.nif** and **meshes\f\furn_web10.nif**.
 These meshes are buggy and cause visual problems when seen from a distance.
+  - Note that users who have decided to install tree replacers, such as Vurt's, have consistently run into issues with this mod's **MGE XE Addon**.
+Keep this in mind if you run into trouble in the future.
+The rest of the guide features no such replacers.
 - [**Project Atlas**](https://www.nexusmods.com/morrowind/mods/45399) by the Project Atlas Team: optimizes the most performance heavy areas of vanilla Morrowind through texture atlases.
   - MO2 will install this mod as a BAIN package.
 Tick **00 Core** and click **OK**.
   - Hide/delete **meshes\x\ex_imp_plat_01.nif**.
 This mesh is buggy and can cause problems when traveling from Raven Rock to Fort Frostmoth using the boat.